ecerami/cbioportal_manual/Datasets.md

 {% hint style="info" %}
 For a complete list of studies within the cBioPortal page, go to:  https://www.cbioportal.org/datasets.
 This page lists the study name, a publication reference, and number of samples for each data type, e.g. number of sequenced samples or number of samples with copy number data.
 {% endhint %}

+## Cancer Types

+Where possible, each study within cBioPortal is associated with a specific cancer type, derived from the [OncoTree ontology](http://oncotree.mskcc.org/#/home).
+The OncoTree ontology provides a tree-based structure for classifing cancers.
+For example, Glioblastoma Multiforme is classified as a Diffuse Glioma, which is then categorized under CNS/Brain.
+To find glioblastoma studies within cBioPortal, you can therefore select CNS/Brain studies and start browsing or simply enter "Glioblastoma" in the main search box.
+Note that studies which span multiple cancer types are categorized as "Pan Cancer" studies.
+We also maintain cell line studies, such as the Cancer Cell Line Encylopedia, which are categorized as "Cell Line" studies.